SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 Research domain mapped to 16 technology categories across four sensitivity tiers.

-Dimension I — Institutional Capacity.
-Research strength, faculty depth, and global partnership track record.
+Institutional capacity.
+Research strength, faculty depth, global partnership track record.

-Dimension II — Structural Readiness.
-Governance autonomy, financial stability, and bureaucratic agility.
+Structural readiness.
+Governance autonomy, financial stability, bureaucratic agility.

-Dimension III — Alignment & Reciprocity.
-Strategic compatibility, complementary capabilities, and long-term sustainability.
+Alignment and reciprocity.
+Strategic compatibility, complementary capabilities, long-term sustainability.

 A mid-size Canadian research university. $85 million in annual Tri-Agency funding.
 Strong engineering faculty.
 Twelve years into a joint research institute with a partner university in East Asia.